-Politicians love them.
+Politicians love these logical fallacies.

 How Does the Straw Man Argument Work?